Skip to content

 Anatomy of a CSS Rule

 Our CSS Rule begins with “h1” which is our CSS selector.
-The selector tells the web browser which XHTML element we wish to style.
+The selector tells the web browser which HTML element we wish to style.

 Next, the word “color” is a property and “orange” is its value.
 A property and value pair together and create a declaration.
 We create complex style rules by stringing together multiple declarations, which are separated by semicolons.
 This entire piece of code, including the selector and declarations, is known as a CSS Rule.